Updates Related To COVID-19

 Q: Will handshakes and hugs be restricted or can I hug all my people?

 A: We love this question.
 During this time of change, we would encourage people to ask before going in strong for a hug.
 Be mindful of others and make sure they are open to a bear squeeze or simply a fist bump or elbow bump.
+Some people will want to keep their distance for now, and we will be respectful of where each person lands during this time.

 Q: When will things be back to normal?